open-runtimes/examples/dart/generate_short_url/README.md

-# 🌐 Shorten any URL using bitly, and tinyurl.
+# 🌐 Shorten any URL using bitly and tinyurl.

 A Dart Cloud Function that shortens any given URL using bitly and tinyurl.